Introduction to RCU

 Introducing Technology

-into Linux, or "Introducing your technology into Linux will
+or "Introducing your technology into Linux will

 require intoducing a LOT of Linux into your technology!!!"